chingiztob/ferrobus/README.md

 ## Documentation

-For more detailed information, see the [full documentation](https://ferrobus.readthedocs.io/) which includes:
+For more detailed information, see the [full documentation](https://ferrobus.readthedocs.io/):

 ## License